1. Indianapolis Colts: Andrew Luck, QB, Stanford

 Massie is quietly one of the fastest risers in the draft.
 He’s athletic and would be an immediate starter on a weak Chargers offensive line.

-After addressing the offensive line in round one, the Bears come back and take a player with growth potential in Jones.
+After addressing the offensive line in round one, the Bears come back and take a player who can play both corner or free safety.

 53. Cincinnati: Lamar Miller, RB, Miami

 Miller is a home-run threat and good value at 53.